-Fidelity (Pilot started in 2016) - Surveys that supposed to be implemented by the regionals officials in the ministry of health that supervising services.
-The goal is to assess the level of services and how they are promoting recovery and rehabilitation.
-How much are the people getting the services are involved in decision making, are they part of the services design.
+Fidelity (Pilot started in 2016): Surveys are distributed by the region’s officials in the Ministry of Health that supervise the provided services.
+Survey questions assess the level of services and the extent to which they are promoting recovery and rehabilitation.
+Additionally, they assess how involved clients are involved in decision-making and whether they are part of the design of the services.

-Computerized Data Collection System –an ERP software allows us to efficiently manage and integrate all the data concerning each consumer.
-The system consolidates all of the organization's information systems into one database, enabling collective use of information from one interface.
-It also meets the professional standards set by The Ministry of Health for managing a patient's file.
-Through the system, we collect and maintain information about the consumer's rehabilitation plan, follow up on treatment, periodic reviews, medical case management, and record interviews and irregular events.
+Computerized Data Collection System: An ERP software allows us to efficiently manage and integrate all of the data for each client.
+The system consolidates all of the organization’s information systems into one database, enabling collective use of information from one central interface.
+The database meets the professional standards set by The Ministry of Health for managing clients’ files.
+Through the system, we collect and maintain information about each client’s rehabilitation plan, and are able to follow-up on treatment, conduct periodic reviews, engage in medical case management, and record interviews and irregular events.

-Quality of Service in Enosh - supervision tools were developed that enable professional teams to examine Enosh's capacity to meet the standards of The Ministry of Health.
-Regular quality surveys are conducted in various service departments that assess rehabilitation practice and environmental conditions involving maintenance and safety measures.
-This enables us to improve the professional practice and working conditions, and also allows us to introduce changes to the organization culture (e.g. providing further professional enrichment; redefining work procedures and staff structure).
+Quality of Service in Enosh: Supervision tools were developed that enable professional teams to examine Enosh's capacity to meet the standards of The Ministry of Health.
+Regular quality of service surveys that assess rehabilitation practice and environmental conditions involving maintenance and safety measures are conducted in various service departments.
+This enables us to improve the professional practice and working conditions, and also allows us to introduce changes to the organization culture (e.g., providing further professional enrichment, redefining work procedures and staff structure).

-External evaluation of specific programs by professional agencies hired for the task.
-In the past 4 years, we developed and executed innovative projects based on the results of our evaluation; among them professional training programs in telemarketing, kitchen and culinary, and bicycle mechanics.
+External evaluation of specific programs: These external evaluations are conducted by professional agencies.
+During the past 4 years, we developed and executed innovative projects based on the results of these evaluations, including professional training programs in telemarketing, kitchen and culinary, and bicycle mechanics.

-Trainings and Supervision - our work in the field of rehabilitation using trauma informed methods based mainly on our human resources and the personal development and professional set of tools of our staff is our main tools.
+Trainings and Supervision: Our work in the field of rehabilitation using trauma-informed methods is based primarily on our human resources.
+The personal development and professional skillset of our staff is our main tools.
 We see the importance of investing in our human resource.
 We aim to encourage capabilities and professional confidence among our teams.
-Our training and supervision model based on personal supervision, group supervision sessions and different scales of training according to the development level of the employee and the specific field of work.
+Our training and supervision model is based on personal supervision, group supervision sessions and different scales of training in accordance with the development level of the employee and the specific field of work.
 We also work on implementing the relevant knowledge based on research and evidence.
-In addition, the teams pick their on long term training in and outside the organization, and take part of development focus groups.
+In addition, the teams choose their own long-term training in and outside the organization, The staff also takes part in development focus groups.
 Our supervision team provide mutual assessment once a year building the next year goals for supervision for the following year.

 Professional Services

-Supportive housing:
+Supportive Housing:

 Housing is the pillar of independent living.
-Rehabilitative housing in the community is a comprehensive service provided by a multi-professional staff of health care providers and is geared towards assisting the consumer in reaching an optimal level of functioning in the community.
-Enosh’s Housing programs are provided through the Basket of Health Services and include hostels, supportive community living, group apartments and supportive housing in the community.
-Our staff works hand in hand with community healthcare providers, The Ministry of Health, parallel rehabilitation services and municipal bodies.
-Our housing services provide for people the opportunity to grow and develop themselves personally and fulfill their rights to live a meaningful life in the community.
-Each participant provided with the specific support fits to its needs.
-Today we provide housing services for more than 2,200 people a year.
+Rehabilitative housing in the community is a comprehensive service provided by a multi-professional staff of health care providers and is geared towards assisting clients reach an optimal level of functioning in the community.
+Enosh’s housing programs are provided through the Basket of Health Services and include hostels, supportive community living, group apartments and supportive housing in the community.
+Our staff works hand-in-hand with community healthcare providers, the Ministry of Health, other rehabilitation services and municipal bodies.
+Our housing services provide people with the opportunity to grow and develop on a personal level while fulfilling their rights to live a meaningful life within the community.
+Each participant is provided with the specific support that fits his/her needs.
+We provide housing services for more than 2,200 people a year.